lgw2/lgw2.github.io/_pages/about.md

 See my [teaching page](https://lgw2.github.io/teaching/) for all of my course materials.

+From fall 2022-fall 2023, I was an assistant research/teaching professor at the University of Montana.

-I earned my PhD at Montana State University, advised by [Brendan Mumey](https://www.cs.montana.edu/bmumey/).
+I earned my PhD at Montana State University as well, advised by [Brendan Mumey](https://www.cs.montana.edu/bmumey/).
 My research focuses on the design and analysis of algorithms for DNA sequencing and analysis.